-All staff will report and record (using the accident report form provided as Appendix 6) any incidents of aggression or violence (or dangerous occurrences) directed to themselves to their line manager immediately.
+All staff will report and record any incidents of aggression or violence (or dangerous occurrences) directed to themselves to their line manager immediately and this will be recorded on the Trust's compliance system.
 This applies to violence from pupils, visitors or other staff.